“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 The truth is that the burden borne by transgender persons is heavy and many Christians add to it by withholding affirmation and promoting denunciation at the behest of some religious leaders or their own fear.

-The truth is we all depend on the grace and mercy of God and we all have a job to do, given to us by Christ: love and bear the burdens of transgender persons.
+The truth is we all depend on the grace and mercy of God and we all have a job to do, given to us by Christ: love and support transgender persons.

 Sources & Notes